wso2/docs-is/en/docs/learn/running-the-mp-jwt-sample.md

     These three endpoints are secured with MP-JWT as follows:

-    -   /balance endpoint is allowed to call by users that are assigned one of the following roles: admin, ViewBalance, Debtor
+    -   /balance endpoint can be called by users that are assigned one of the following roles: admin, ViewBalance, Debtor

-    -   /credit endpoint is allowed to call by users that are assigned one of the following roles: admin, Creditor
+    -   /credit endpoint can be called by users that are assigned one of the following roles: admin, Creditor

-    -   /debit endpoint is allowed to call by users that are assigned one of the following roles: admin, Debtor
+    -   /debit endpoint can be called by users that are assigned one of the following roles: admin, Debtor

 ## Invoking the endpoints

-You can generate the JWT tokens for each user executing the cURL command given below using the following credentials:
+You can generate the JWT tokens for each user by executing the cURL command given below using the following credentials:

 | User    | Username | Password   |